-27 In that respect, the national court will take into account the roles played by IROMA and by DGMAIAA in relation to the regulation and stabilization of external trade in agricultural and livestock products, under Article 3(4)(e) of Decree-Law No 15/87.
+31 Similarly, the national court will take into account the roles played by IROMA and by DGMAIAA in relation to the regulation and stabilization of external trade in agricultural and livestock products, under Article 3(4)(e) of Decree-Law No 15/87.
 If the expression 'external trade' covers not only trade in the products concerned with non-member countries but also intra-Community trade, that activity is liable to benefit only domestic products.

-28 Similarly, the national court will also consider whether or not the tasks entrusted to DGMAIAA, with a view to ensuring institutional integration of the organizations representing the economic operators concerned (Article 2(2)(f) of Decree-Law No 56/90) and drawing up programmes and plans for the purposes of applying national and Community aid schemes and financial and fiscal incentives to the agri-foodstuffs industry and to the distribution of agri-foodstuffs (Article 2(2)(i) of Decree-Law No 56/90), benefit domestic production exclusively or, at the very least, proportionally more than imported products.
+32 The national court will also consider whether or not the tasks entrusted to DGMAIAA, with a view to ensuring institutional integration of the organizations representing the economic operators concerned (Article 2(2)(f) of Decree-Law No 56/90) and drawing up programmes and plans for the purposes of applying national and Community aid schemes and financial and fiscal incentives to the agri-foodstuffs industry and to the distribution of agri-foodstuffs (Article 2(2)(i) of Decree-Law No 56/90), benefit domestic production exclusively or, at the very least, proportionally more than imported products.

-29 In view of those considerations, the answer to the first two questions must be as follows:
+33 In view of those considerations, the answer to the first two questions must be as follows:

+1. (a) Pecuniary charges under a general system of internal charges applying systematically to domestic and imported products according to the same criteria are covered in principle by Article 95 et seq. of the Treaty.

-- 1. (a) A charge levied on domestic and imported products alike constitutes a charge having an effect equivalent to a customs duty, prohibited by Articles 9 and 12 of the Treaty, if the revenue from it is intended to finance activities benefiting only the taxed domestic products and if the resultant advantages fully offset the burden which the latter products bear; if those advantages only partly offset the burden borne by the domestic products, the charge constitutes discriminatory internal taxation prohibited by Article 95 of the Treaty and must be reduced proportionally. - (b) If the activities financed by the charge benefit domestic products and taxed imported products but the former obtain a proportionally greater advantage from them, the charge constitutes, to that extent, a charge having an effect equivalent to a customs duty or discriminatory internal taxation, depending on whether the advantage accruing to the taxed domestic products fully or only partly offsets the burden which they bear. - 2.
-It is for the national court to undertake the verifications necessary for determining how the contribution in question is to be characterized in law.
-In so doing it will consider: - (a) whether the revenue from the charge is used for stabilization only of trade with the other Member States in the products which bear the charge; - (b) whether the institutional integration of the organizations representing the economic agents concerned and the implementation of the national and Community aid schemes and financial and fiscal incentives in favour of the agri-foodstuffs industry and the distribution of agri-foodstuffs, to which part of the revenue from the charges in question is appropriated, benefit only domestic production or whether they benefit such production proportionally more than imported products.
+A charge levied on domestic and imported products alike constitutes a charge having an effect equivalent to a customs duty, prohibited by Articles 9 and 12 of the Treaty, if the revenue from it is intended to finance activities benefiting only the taxed domestic products and if the resultant advantages fully offset the burden which the latter products bear; if those advantages only partly offset the burden borne by the domestic products, the charge constitutes discriminatory internal taxation prohibited by Article 95 of the Treaty and must be reduced proportionally.

+(b) If the activities financed by the charge benefit domestic products and taxed imported products but the former obtain a proportionally greater advantage from them, the charge constitutes, to that extent, a charge having an effect equivalent to a customs duty or discriminatory internal taxation, depending on whether the advantage accruing to the taxed domestic products fully or only partly offsets the burden which they bear.

+2. It is for the national court to undertake the verifications necessary for determining how the contributions in question are to be characterized in law.
+In so doing it will consider:

+(a) whether the revenue from the charge at issue, which is specifically intended to be used to combat diseases of livestock reared on national territory, benefits exclusively animals of national origin or, at least, benefits them proportionally more than imported animals;

+(b) whether the revenue from all the charges at issue is used for stabilization only of trade with the other Member States in the products which bear the charges;

+(c) whether the institutional integration of the organizations representing the economic agents concerned and the implementation of the national and Community aid schemes and financial and fiscal incentives in favour of the agri-foodstuffs industry and the distribution of agri-foodstuffs, to which part of the revenue from the charges in question is appropriated, benefit only domestic production or whether they benefit such production proportionally more than imported products.